Learn to Make Better Decisions by Understanding How Your Brain’s Decision-Making Mechanism Work

 Similarly, if you feel a strong desire to buy something that you will probably regret in the future, by consciously managing your competition of emotions, you can more easily resist buying it.
 Take some time to visualize yourself in the future regretting the purchase, and also imagine yourself being absolutely happy and satisfied without having that item.

-Consciously Influencing Your Inner Competition of Emotions Is One of the Most Powerful Ways to Rapidly Improve Your Decision-Making Skills.
+Consciously Influencing Your Inner Competition of Emotions Is One of the Most Powerful Ways to Rapidly Improve Your Decision-Making Skills

 In fact, most of our thinking processes involve cycles of analyzing, predicting, and making decisions.
 Therefore, learning to make better decisions by mindfully observing and consciously influencing your competition of emotions is one of the most powerful self-development practices.
 The decisions you make in your life are the most important defining factor of what will happen to you in the future.
 For this reason, if you want to be more of a conscious creator of your future, it is essential to become a more conscious creator of your decisions first.